How to calculate your 2018 FIF income

-When it comes to investing, tax reporting can be a real hassle.
-This is especially true for New Zealand residents with offshore holdings.
-That’s because there are special tax requirements for investors with certain types of overseas investments – also known as foreign investment funds.
+Portfolio tax reporting can be a real hassle.
+This is especially true for New Zealand residents with offshore holdings such as foreign shares and managed funds.
+That’s because certain overseas holdings are taxed under the New Zealand foreign investment fund (FIF) rules, which means there are special tax requirements for investors who hold them.

 As stated by the New Zealand Inland Revenue Department (IRD), a foreign investment fund (FIF) is an offshore investment held by a New Zealand-resident taxpayer who holds:

 - less than 10% of the shares in a foreign company

 - less than 10% of the units in a foreign unit trust